rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 RunDeck supports a number of user directory configurations.
 By default, the installation uses a file based directory, but connectivity to LDAP is also available.
+See [Managing logins](#managing-logins) in the Administration chapter.

 The RunDeck installation process will have defined a set of temporary logins useful during the getting started phase.

 * `user`: Has access to run commands and jobs but unable to modify job definitions.
+Password: "user"
 * `admin`: Belongs to the "admin" group and is automatically granted the "admin" and "user" role privileges.
+Password: "admin"

 ### Group membership